-If you are looking for the best solution or hack on how to replace vertical blinds with curtains because you either don’t want to hang new hardware or needing a solution for vertical blinds in your rental then look no further.
+If you are looking for the best solution or hack on how to replace vertical blinds with curtains because you either don't want to hang new hardware or need a solution for vertical blinds in your rental then look no further.

 The last time we moved I showed you how we dealt with ugly wire shelving in a rental and I am back today to show you yet another rental problem and a smart solution to fix it.

 This one I may hate worse than ugly wire shelving and that is vertical blinds.

 How to replace vertical blinds with curtains!